nortd/lasersaur/manual/bbb_setup.md

 Looking for older files:
 [lasersaur-BBB-image-v13.06.img.xz](http://file.lasersaur.com/driveboard/lasersaur-BBB-image-v13.06.img.xz)

 This image is a modified <a href"http://elinux.org/Beagleboard:Ubuntu_On_BeagleBone_Black">elinux.com image</a> based on Ubuntu 14.04 LTS.
 It has UART1, WiFi, and GPIOs enabled as needed.
+For details how to roll one from scratch see [Howto Create LasaurBBB Image](bbb_ubuntu.md).

 Detailed Setup Instructions